pyroll-project/pyroll-core/paper.md

 It provides a general approach for complex problems in two or three dimensions and offers simulation results of high accuracy and depth.
 The main disadvantage is the high computational effort in solving the equation systems, increasing rapidly with the non-linearity of the model equations and the resolution of the solution space, typically in the range from hours to days.
 Analytical and empirical models, however, do not provide that high accuracy and depth, but are usually computable within fractions of seconds.
-So they are suitable for interactive design with quick feedback loops and numerical applications, which require large count of evaluations, such as optimization routines.
+Therefore they are suitable for interactive design with quick feedback loops and numerical applications, which require large count of evaluations, such as optimization routines.

 According to the authors' experience, it is not common in the field of rolling simulation to provide source code and input files alongside journal publications, so the work cannot be reproduced directly and easily.
 Noteable exceptions from this are @Alexander1972 and a textbook by @Pawelski2000.